quisquous/cactbot/README.md

 If you get an overlay plugin error similar to `Error: (overlay): Exception in SendFastRateEvents: Could not load file or assembly 'FFXIV_ACT_Plugin, Version=(version), Culture=neutral, PublicKeyToken=null' or one of its dependencies.
 The system cannot find the file specified.` then you likely need to unblock the ffxiv plugin.
 See the instructions above for unblocking DLLs.

+If you get an ACT dialog that says "Invalid Plugin" and "This assembly does not have a class that implements ACT's plugin interface", then you are loading the plugin incorrectly.
+Cactbot is an overlay and not a direct ACT plugin.
+Plugins like **FFXIV_ACT_PLUGIN.dll** and **OverlayPlugin.dll** are ACT plugins and are loaded via ACT -> Plugins -> Plugin Listing -> Add/Enable Plugin.
+Cactbot is an overlay plugin.
+You load it via going to Plugins -> OverlayPlugin.dll -> New.
+See the [adding overlay modules](#adding-overlay-modules) section for more details.

 If triggers or pieces of the UI do not work, ensure that "Disable Parsing from Network Data" is **not** checked in the FFXIV plugin settings.
 Network data is required for accurate trigger timing.

 ## Building from source